Five Days at Memorial Finale Recap: Why Did Anna Pou Administer Morphine and Versed?

 ‘The Reckoning’ begins with Dr. Horace Baltz talking to the investigators about how decisions were made in Memorial Medical Center and LifeCare Hospitals that should not have been made.
 He expresses that he feels guilty for getting evacuated early.
 Attorney General Charles Foti, Jr. conducts a press conference and states that the deaths that happened in Memorial are no less than homicides.
 Dan Nuss, Pou’s colleague, kickstarts a defense fund to help her financially since she has to pay an enormous amount as a bail bond.
 Dr. Frank Minyard, New Orleans Parish coroner, seeks the assistance of several external experts to classify numerous deaths that happened in Memorial as homicides.

 Even though Schafer and Rider hope for DA Eddie Jordan’s intervention in the case, ADA Michael Morales becomes the lead prosecutor, much to the disappointment of the two investigators.
 Morales tells them that the deaths may not be homicides as they think.
-Soon, Schafer and Rider get asked to stop the investigation since the DA’s office deems their investigation as not advantageous.
+Soon, Schafer and Rider were asked to stop the investigation since the DA’s office deemed their investigation to be inconvenient.
 Simmons arranges a ’60 Minutes’ interview for Pou to reveal her side of the story.
 She appears on national television, makes it clear that her priority is always the comfort of her patients, and emphasizes that she didn’t euthanize anyone.

 Five Days at Memorial Finale Ending: Why Doesn’t the Grand Jury Indict Dr. Anna Pou?